LAWNE-KEA/WhoKnows-Backend/SLA.md

 ## 4. Security Measures
 1. Data is encrypted using TLS 1.2+ and AES-256 for secure communications.
-2. Multi-Factor Authentication (MFA) is enforced for all admin access.
 3. The backend is designed with secure practices, including moving from MD5 to bcrypt for password hashing.

 ---